a shelter from danger or hardship

 vigor and enthusiasm of youth, like learning to become left-handed in old age.

-a person who is expelled from home or country by authority
+a person who is sent way from home or country by authority

 He is an